Media Studies

 Abraham Maslow

-In contrast to previous psychology studies and research, which focused on illness and behaviour considered abnormal by mainstream society, Abraham Maslow wanted to explore positive mental health and the characteristics you need to be successful in life.
+In contrast to previous psychology studies and research which focused on illness and behaviour considered abnormal by mainstream society, Abraham Maslow wanted to explore positive mental health and the characteristics you need to be successful in life.
 Using a qualitative method called biographical analysis, he began reading the work and histories of some very famous people, such as Abraham Lincoln and Aldous Huxley, to gain some insight into their personality and, consequently, try to discover the traits they shared.

 If you want to be the next Einstein, Maslow would argue, you need to have an efficient perception of realty and be aware of your environment, be willing to accept yourself and others, have a strong sense of independence, be spontaneous and not always conform to society’s expectations, and have compassion for other people.
 The psychologist’s list was longer but these examples should give you a good idea of the creativity needed to be successful.